-GOP pulls Mary Ann Mendoza from convention lineup after she tweets anti-Semitic conspiracy
+GOP pulls Mary Ann Mendoza from convention lineup after she tweets anti-Semitic conspiracy theory

 After the Daily Beast and others publicized the tweet, Mendoza deleted the thread and posted that she had “retweeted a very long thread earlier without reading every post within the thread.”

-QAnon conspiracy theorists believe President Trump is battling a cabal of deep-state saboteurs who worship Satan and traffic children for sex.
+QAnon conspiracy theorists believe President Trump is battling a cabal of deep-state saboteurs who worship Satan and run a child sex-trafficking ring.
 The FBI has identified the online movement as a potential domestic terrorist threat.

 “My apologies for not paying attention to the intent of the whole message.
 That does not reflect my feelings or personal thoughts whatsoever,” she wrote.